 The main properties (Principal features) block, owned FCAW in the welding process:

-- FCAW welding metallurgy have the nature that can be controlled with the selection of flux.
+- FCAW welding metallurgy has a nature that can be controlled with the selection of flux.

 - FCAW has high productivity because it can supply continuous welding electrodes.

 - When the formation of beads or ridges that molten weld slag can be protected by a thick FCAW welding generally uses CO2 gas or CO2 mixtures with argon as a protective gas.
-But to avoid weld metal contaminated air outside or avoid porosity it must be election-containing flux has oxygen binding properties or deoxidizer.
+But to avoid weld metal-contaminated air outside or avoid porosity it must be election-containing flux that has oxygen binding properties or deoxidizer.

 FCAW Character Machine And Process: